udayaprasanna/WTWCodingChallenge/README.md

   # Notepad++ install uninstall powershell scirpt
   The NPPInstallUninstall.ps1 power shell script will check if the installation file from a remote location is the latest version, uninstall the current version if the latest version is found and install the latest version from the remote folder.

+  Prerequisite:
+  1. A window machine with administrator privledges.
+  2. Remote folder with Notepad++ installer file with the same name as downloaded from the https://notepad-plus-plus.org/.

+  Steps to run the powershell script
+  1. Open powershell as an administrator
+  2. Navigate to the folder where the NPPInstallUninstall.ps1 script is saved.
+  3. Execute the command NPPInstallUninstall.ps1 -RemoteInstallerFileLocation '<Notepad installer remote file path>'